dorisavedikian/NBA_RevenueIntelligence/README.md

 ## Data Warehouse

-The platform uses a dimensional star schema consisting of:
+The platform uses a dimensional star schema with the following core tables:

 **Dimensions**